yo-yo-yo-jbo/macos_gatekeeper/README.md

 This idea sounds easy at first since:
 - We fully control the App's Icron, we can make it seem like a document or a legitiamte App.
 - The macOS UI completely hides the `.app` extension of the directory.
+- By default, Safari (the browser) automatically extracts archives, so a directory structure is extracted (and looks like one file).

+How do we serve Apps?
+There are several ways to deploy an App, including `.dmg` and `.pkg` files, but for now let's host our App